 Earlier, the tea houses provided rooms free of charge and made you pay only for food.
 This trend is still in practice in some areas, although the recent initiation to charge NRS 500 for a room has brought changes.
 However, due to the prime location of Namche Bazaar, free rooms are hard to come by.

 You will get decent teahouse rooms on twin sharing basis in the range of Rs 500 to 1000 per night.
-You need to pay extra for additional services like an extra blanket, charging, hot water bag, or a jar of boiled drinking water.
-Unlike in the mid-range and high-end hotels, you have to pay extra for additional facilities.
-However, they come relatively cheap.
+You need to pay extra for additional services like Wifi and Electricity in Everest Region.

 Nonetheless, Namche is still one of the most expensive resting points in the Everest region.
 The price for food, water, and rooms are mostly consistent across all the tea houses here.